shopware/docs/guides/plugins/plugins/content/sitemap/add-custom-sitemap-entries.md

 Here we start of with fetching all custom entities, using the provided `$limit` and `$offset` values.
 Make sure to always use those values, as the sitemap support "paging" and therefore you do not want to simply fetch all of your entities.
-If there arent't any entities to be fetched, there is nothing more to be done here.
+If there aren't any entities to be fetched, there is nothing more to be done here.

 Afterwards we fetch all already existing SEO URLs for our custom entities.
 Once again, have a look at our guide about [adding a custom SEO URL](../seo/add-custom-seo-url.md#Dynamic SEO URLs for entities) if you don't know how to add custom